 Colleges and Universities Are Spending Millions Each Year on Student Acquisition

-Ad Spend Efficiency And Great Website Analytics Work Together
+Ad Spend Efficiency And Great Website Analytics KPIs Work Together

 With so many dollars on the line, colleges should be working to get the most out of every digital marketing investment.
 Once ads are running and properly targeted with effective messaging, the next step is the website experience.

 So, how can universities discover and optimize their user experience?
-These four website analytics data points are vital.
+These four website analytics KPIs are vital.

 Digital advertising website visits are a different story.
 They may or may not show up as a significant incoming channel, depending on how much advertising on social platforms, Google search, and display advertising a college is currently doing.
 It will also depend on the type of advertising used, as some ads will either capture lead information without visiting the school website, or are designed to visit purpose-built pages from a vendor that may not reside on the website at all.